Team-BHP > The Indian Car Scene

 I think based on the fact the boot space is so critical for the OP, the Honda City would be the best choice.
 Firstly it has the space both for luggage and pax.
 Secondly it has the capability as the best midsize sedan currently (there arent that many anyways ).
 Third- it has the reliability and cost-effectiveness and brand value.
 I would suggest to the OP to just up the budget a bit and go for the higher trim.
 There may be lots of discounts on offer.
 Plus no waiting lists like the Korean crossovers.

-fhdowntheline is offline (1) Thanks
+fhdowntheline is online now (1) Thanks

 Old 2nd February 2021, 13:38 #12